navinthenapster/I.P-GeoWeather/README.md

    proxy: 'http://'+username+':'+password+'@proxy.company.com:8080'
  };
 ```
-> Not sure if public-ip package can operate on proxy.
+> Not sure if public-ip package can operate on proxy, will inform you in further update.

 # How to use: